ActionKode/.github/profile/README.md

 ## Hi there 👋
-Actionkode is a game studio run by two teenager boys.
+Action Kode is a game studio run by two teenager boys.
+Current big project: Lil Brute and Friends.